vLeov/php-chess/docs/play-computer.md

 📌 UCI engines not only allow to play chess with the computer but are also a helpful tool when analyzing chess games.

-[Chess\UciEngine\Stockfish](https://github.com/chesslablab/php-chess/blob/master/tests/unit/UciEngine/StockfishTest.php) allows to play chess against the Stockfish chess engine using PHP, but first things first, make sure to install the Stockfish chess engine on your computer.
+[Chess\UciEngine\Stockfish](https://github.com/chesslablab/php-chess/blob/master/tests/unit/UciEngine/StockfishTest.php) allows to play chess against the Stockfish chess engine using PHP, but first things first, make sure to install it on your computer as described in [Installation](https://php-chess.readthedocs.io/en/latest/installation/).

 ```text
 sudo apt-get install stockfish
 ```

-Then you're set up to play chess against Stockfish as described in the following example.
+Then, you're set up to play chess against Stockfish as described in the following example.

 ```php
 use Chess\UciEngine\Stockfish;